snarfed/bridgy/README.md

 You need to be logged into Instagram in your browser.
 The extension doesn't have a UI, but you can see what it's doing on your Bridgy user page, eg <code>brid.gy/instagram/[username]</code>.
 Note that it doesn't work with [Firefox's Facebook Container tabs](https://github.com/mozilla/contain-facebook) add-on.
 If you have that enabled, you'll need to disable it to use Bridgy's browser extension.

-Extension logs in the JavaScript console
+Browser extension: logs in the JavaScript console
 ---
 If you're working on the browser extension, or [you're sending in a bug report for it,](https://github.com/snarfed/bridgy/issues), its JavaScript console logs are invaluable for debugging.
 Here's how to get them in Firefox: